rifai/rifai.github.io/content/blog/2023/0921-hello-world.md

 With the advent of static site generators, it is now possible to create a blogging website hosted on static web hosting.
 Github has its native support for static site generator with Jekyll.
 But I decided to use Eleventy instead.

 I'll be posting everything about programming and technology here.
 Hopefully, I can overcome procrastination and start blogging again.
+Also, I'll be migrating my old posts from my previous defunct blog.

 See you